Embedded in one of Canada’s largest hospitals, we use communication and information technologies to make health and healthcare better for everyone.

 We are leaders in the development, adoption, and proliferation of standards for digital health technology.
 Thanks to the adoption of standards, our products can seamlessly integrate with health care systems and medical devices, enhancing both the patient and clinician experience.

-Liberating diabetes data through IEEE standards for interoperability
+Liberating diabetes data through IEEE and Bluetooth standards for interoperability

 The creation of modern digital health is great, but having devices and technologies that can also all talk to each other is even greater.
 Diabetes devices, such as blood glucose meters and continuous glucose monitors, often struggle to communicate or share their data with other systems.
 This hinders patients ability to export data from their devices, and use complementary tools for self-management of their condition.
 Sadly, the theme of not being able to access your health data is common, but we are trying to change that!